OlaaafEngine/Olaaaf/README.md

 ## Dependencies

 Please note that each dependency might work with an earlier version.
-However, they hasn't been tested and isn't officialy supported.
+However, they haven't been tested and aren't officialy supported.

 ### Necessary dependencies

+- Python v3.10.13 or higher.
 - [tqdm](https://tqdm.github.io) v4.65.0 or higher.
 - [Pyparsing](https://github.com/pyparsing/pyparsing) v3.0.9 or higher.
 - [SciPy](https://scipy.org) v1.11.4 or higher.